List of FREE private docker registry and repository 2025

 Url: https://treescale.com/

-TreeScale offers both unlimted private and public repositories.
+TreeScale offers both unlimited private and public repositories.
 The only limits are 500 Pull actions/month and 50 GB Registry space.
 Unfortunately, the user interface is sometimes a bit buggy when it comes to updating the statistics and data, but all functions works correctly when using the repository.

 Canister